British Motorcycle Brands

 Brough Superior Logo

-The world-famous brand of British motorcycles, Brough Superior, began its history in the 19th year of the last century.
-Its first flagship model, the SS100, appeared in 1924.
-Unlike mass manufacturers of the same type of machines, the son of the founder of the company, George Brough, relied on the individual production of each new motorcycle according to the requirements of customers.
-These were Rolls-Royces on two wheels in terms of production and price.
+The world-famous brand of British motorcycles Brough Superior began its history in the 19th year of the last century.
+Its first flagship model, SS100, appeared in 1924.
+Unlike mass producers of the same type of equipment, the son of the company’s founder, George Brough, relied on individual production of each new motorcycle to the customers’ requirements.
+These were “Rolls-Royces” on two wheels regarding production level and price.
 However, the beginning of the war led to the mandatory reorientation of production for military needs.
-Upon completion, the brand never recovered its previous production.
+After its end, the brand could not restore the previous production volume.

-The brand’s emblem was also distinguished by its exclusive design.
-Having practically excluded graphic elements from their symbolism, except for the oval, which appears in one of the versions, the creators of the logo directed all their creativity to the development of the text.
-The name of the brand – Brough Superior, becomes its main and unique emblem.
-The typeface has become a central element that can be easily connected to various advertising schemes and perfectly with any design.
-The connection of Q and S provides a very effective visual symmetry, allowing the logo to be considered an option not tied to the traditional “top” or “bottom.”
+The emblem of the brand was also characterized by an exclusive design.
+Practically excluding from its symbolic graphic elements, except for the oval, which appears in one of the variants, the creators of the emblem directed all their creativity to the development of the text.
+The name of the brand – Brough Superior – becomes its main and unique emblem.
+The font has become a central element easily connected to various advertising schemes and blends perfectly with any design.
+The connection of Q and S gives a very effective visual symmetry, allowing the logo to be seen as an option not tied to the traditional “top” or “bottom.”

 BSA